tencent-quantum-lab/3T/README.md

 pip install -r requirements.txt
 ```

-If you don't have `wget` installed, install it using the instructions found here:
+If you don't have `wget` and `unzip` installed, install them using the instructions found here:
     https://linuxize.com/post/wget-command-examples/

-If you don't have `unzip` installed, install it using the instructions found here:
     https://linuxpip.org/install-zip-unzip/

 In addition, you need to have GROMACS installed.